root-project/root/tree/ntuple/v7/doc/specifications.md

 #### Cluster Group Record Frame
 The cluster group record frame references the page list envelopes for groups of clusters.
-The order and cardinality of the cluster groups corrensponds to the cluster IDs as defined by the cluster summaries.
+The order and cardinality of the cluster groups corresponds to the cluster IDs as defined by the cluster summaries.
 A cluster group record frame starts with

 ```